shellysheynin/A-Hierarchical-Transformation-Discriminating-Generative-Model-for-Few-Shot-Anomaly-Detection/README.md

 --pos_class                 the normal class to train on --dataset                   paris/cifar/mnist/fashionmnist/mvtec --random_images_download    "True" if training random images from the normal class (otherwise, specify the index of the training image in --index_download)
+--devices_ids                for 10shot we have used --device_ids = 0 1
 ```

 ##  Results and applications